oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 	b.
 Creditscore Route:

-	Run this command to create tha creditscore route, replace APIKEY with the key you got in Step 1
+	Run this command to create the creditscore route, replace the `APIKEY` in the command with the key you got in Step 1

 	``` shell
 	$ <copy>source apisix-routes/create-creditscore-route.sh APIKEY</copy>